 For my Mahler Fifth Symphony performance, we used a simple focus point: “Nail it!”

 You may want a more sophisticated focus, such as “Share the musical message,” or you might want to go kinesthetic like, “Feel my feet on the ground.”

-Pick a focus point, like a rallying cry, that you know will support excellence throughout the performance.
+Pick a focus point, like a rallying cry, that you know will support excellence and thwart any anxiety throughout the performance.